dwave-examples/n-queens/README.md

 * Form a binary quadratic model (BQM) using these subsets of constraints
 * Run the problem (solve the BQM)
 * Validate the solution
-* Print a matrix (representing the solution on a chessboard)
+* Plot the solution on a chessboard and save the solution image file.

 ## Code Specifics